AllRounderGamin/Quack-Type/README.md

 ## Note
-Sometimes the mp3 file will not be recognised, this will result in the sound not playing and an error message in the console but the extension will continue working.
+Sometimes the ogg file will not be recognised, this will result in the sound not playing and an error message in the console but the extension will continue working.
+This seems to be a Firefox issue and only seems to happen for the first few seconds of a webpage being loaded.